zriyansh/signoz.io/docs/logs-pipelines/guides/json.md

 - Provide details about the pipeline in the Create Pipeline Dialog.
     - Use the **Name** field to give your pipeline a descriptive short name.
-    - Use the **Description** field to add a detailed long description for your pipleine.
+    - Use the **Description** field to add a detailed description for your pipeline.
     - Use the **Filter** field to select the logs you want to process with this pipeline.<br/> Typically, these are filters identifying the source of the logs you want to process. `service = checkout` for example.
     - Use the **Filtered Logs Preview** to verify that the logs you want to process will be selected by the pipeline. <br/> Note that while it is not ideal, it is ok if your filter selects other non JSON logs too.
     <br/><br/>